 TGax Editor: Please move the paragraph below to the new sub-clause 11.1.3.8.5 as shown below:

-[move without any change]Based upon its knowledge of the capability of associated non-AP STAs to support the multiple BSSID capability, as indicated by the corresponding field in the Extended Capabilities element and the content of the traffic indication virtual bitmap, an AP encodes the Partial Virtual Bitmap and the Bitmap Control field of the TIM element using one of the three methods (Method A, Method B or Method C) defined in 9.4.2.5.1 (General).
-Specifically, a non-S1G AP shall use Method B if it determines that the bit for each associated non-AP STA in the traffic indication virtual bitmap that is reconstructed by each non-AP STA from the received TIM element encoded using Method B is set correctly.
-Otherwise, a non-S1G AP shall use Method A and an S1G AP shall use Method C.

-An unassociated non-AP STA may send a directed Probe Request frame containing a Known BSSID element (see 9.4.2.253 (Known BSSID element)) to an EMA AP that advertises partial list of nontransmitted BSSID profiles to gather information on nontransmitted BSSIDs it has not discovered.
+[move without any change]An unassociated non-AP STA may send a directed Probe Request frame containing a Known BSSID element (see 9.4.2.253 (Known BSSID element)) to an EMA AP that advertises partial list of nontransmitted BSSID profiles to gather information on nontransmitted BSSIDs it has not discovered.
 An EMA AP, when transmitting a Probe Response frame in response to a Probe Request frame containing Known BSSID element, should not include the nontransmitted BSSID profiles for BSSIDs listed in the Known BSSID element and shall, at a minimum, include the nontransmitted BSSID profiles requested by the soliciting Probe Request frame.

 An EMA AP that includes a partial list of nontransmitted BSSID profiles in its Beacon frame, S1G Beacon frame, or DMG Beacon frame, shall advertise a particular nontransmitted BSSID profile in a repeating pattern such that the profile is present in at least one beacon in a sequence of beacons indicated by the Profile Periodicity field of the Multiple BSSID Configuration element unless the membership of the multiple BSSID set changes.
 If there is a change in a particular nontransmitted BSSID's profile (i.e., set of elements belong to the profile or the element values), the EMA AP shall include the profile in the next DTIM beacon of that BSS so that STAs with that BSS become aware of the change immediately.